camunda/blog.camunda.org/content/post/2016/08/kpi-monitoring-with-camunda.md

 # Summary & Outlook
 This blogpost showed how easy it is to extend the Camunda Modeler and the Camunda Cockpit to define and monitor KPIs for business processes thanks to Camunda’s open architecture.
 As a starting point this example used the cycle time of process instances and specific activity instances to show how KPIs can be monitored within Camunda.
 This KPI is only used as an example and one can imagine a way broader set of KPIs that could easily be setup based on the given element template and the Camunda Cockpit plugin.
 What I could imagine to add in the future is a possibility to filter short-term and long-term KPIs so that we look only at a smaller set of process instances when calculating e.g. averages.
 Furthermore, I could imagine to add a notification functionality so that task assignees are automatically notified when a specific task is overdue.

+# Contribute
+Contributions in the form of code, bug reports and feature ideas are very welcome and can be made directly in the [camunda-kpi-monitoring-demo](https://github.com/camunda/camunda-consulting/tree/master/snippets/camunda-kpi-monitoring-demo) repository on GitHub.